-(a) DEADLINE: Removal of the Property must be completed on or before the 14th calendar day (for domestic Property) and the 60th calendar day (for export only Property) after the sale date, or the High Bidder will be in default of the terms of sale and the Property will be resold by the Seller.
+(a) DEADLINE: Removal of the Property must be completed on or before the 7th business day (for domestic Property) and the 60th calendar day (for export only Property) after the sale date, or the High Bidder will be in default of the terms of sale and the Property will be resold by the Seller.
 Said Property shall revert and repossess to the Seller, without further notice to the High Bidder, and will result in any monies paid by High Bidder to be forfeited, and the transaction shall be null and void as to the High Bidder.
 Storage arrangement for the Property after Removal Date is solely between the High Bidder and the storage vendor and must be agreed upon in writing (signed and dated) prior to the Removal Date deadline.

 (b) DOCUMENTS REQUIRED FOR RELEASE: Removal of the Property is by appointment only and should be made by the High Bidder with the storage facility only after High Bidder has received the necessary Property Release document.
 A physical hard copy of the Property Release document is required to pick up the High Bidder's Property.
 It is the sole responsibility of the High Bidder to remove the purchased Property by the Removal Date.
 All Property in a lot must be released to original High Bidder at one time.
 No partial release of any lots.
 Removal is at the expense, liability, and risk of the High Bidder.
 Please do not make flight arrangements or schedule pickups in advance, until your authorization via email to do so has been received.
 High Bidder must present a photo I.D. at the time of the Property's release.
 If the registered High Bidder chooses to send an agent to pick up the Property on its/his/her behalf, the High Bidder must prepare and sign an authorization letter identifying the agent to act on its/his/her behalf, as well as provide the agent with a copy of High Bidder's photo I.D.